Arkadia Sea to Sky Packable Daypack Review

 Besides the lack of security on the sternum strap, there are only a couple things that concern us.
 The zippers are pretty small, so we’re not sure how long they’ll hold up once the bag shows some wear.
 We also noticed that the tiny carabiner on the exterior of the pack is plastic and easily breakable—you’re better off just ditching it and using your own metal one.
 Lastly, we wish the small drawstring pack bag was attached when unpacked.

 Everything looks good.
 Super packable and can fit more than expected into the bag!

 Loosely attached sternum strap fell off.

 There are a couple features that concern us regarding durability.

-Overall, the PNW Sea to Sky Pack is a minimalistic yet functional choice for day trips.
-This super compressible daypack can store a good amount but we do have a couple concerns when it comes to durability.
+Overall, the Arkadia Sea to Sky Pack is a minimalistic yet functional choice for day trips.
+This super compressible daypack can store a good amount but we do have a couple of concerns when it comes to durability.

 Pack Hacker utilizes affiliate links, which means that if you click on one of our product links, Pack Hacker will receive a small commission at no cost to you.
 This helps support us, and allows us to keep providing reviews, guides, and content for you.
 Thanks for your support!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.